salwil/effective_sw_testing_hs22/labAssignment1/funny_word/README.md

 ## Description

 Reverse the given string.
 Iterate through each character of that string, compare the absolute difference in the ASCII values of the characters at positions 0 and 1, 1 and 2, 2 and 3 and so on to the end.
 If the list of absolute differences is the same for both strings, they are funny otherwise not.
+An empty String is considered to be a funny word.

 ### Example 1